yquake2/yquake2/doc/040_cvarlist.md

   are enabled.
 This is only supported by the OpenAL sound backend.
 By default this cvar is disabled (set to 0).

 * **s_reverb_preset**: Enable reverb effect.
 By default this cvar is disabled (set to `-1`).
 Possible values:
-  `-2`: Auto reverb effect select,
+  - `-2`: Auto reverb effect select,
-  `-1`: Disable reverb effect,
+  - `-1`: Disable reverb effect,
-  `>=0`: select predefined effect.
+  - `>=0`: select predefined effect.

 * **s_bsp_soundpos**: Controls the positioning of sounds played by BSP entities (doors, elevators, ...).
 Internally the game treats the positioning of BSP entities differently.
 There are 3 modes to choose from.
 Values 0, 1 and 2.

-  * **Mode 0: Original behavior**<br />
-    Sound events play at the center of the bbox, loop sound plays at origin (0, 0, 0).
+  - **Mode 0: Original behavior**: Sound events play at the center of the bbox, loop sound plays at origin (0, 0, 0).
 This is how you are used to it functioning from before this cvar was added.
-    This is considered a bug/code oversight,
-    hence why the default value is 1.
+This is considered a bug/code oversight, hence why the default value is 1.

-  * **Mode 1: Bbox center**<br />
-    Both sound events and loop sounds play at bbox center.
+  - **Mode 1: Bbox center**: Both sound events and loop sounds play at bbox center.
 While this works better than mode 0, very long/large bboxes, like the elevator at the start of jail4, will play the sound too far away for you to hear it.

-  * **Mode 2: Bbox edge**<br />
-    Sound events and loop sounds play at the edge of the bbox, closest to the player.
+  - **Mode 2: Bbox edge**: Sound events and loop sounds play at the edge of the bbox, closest to the player.
 Now you hear the bbox itself, rather than the point at its center.

   Default mode is 1.